 9. Washing your hair while having your period can harm your health or increase menstrual flow.

-Myth: Washing your hair does not influence your menstrual cycle, so you can a long bath or stay in the shower for as long as you desire.
+Myth: Washing your hair does not influence your menstrual cycle, so you can take a long bath or stay in the shower for as long as you desire.

 It is always recommended you talk to the gynecologist to evaluate the best option for your case, and remember that in reality virginity is only lost when you have real intimate contact.
+See how to use a menstrual cup.

 11. Women who live closely together don't usually menstruate at the same time.